segmentio/segment-docs/src/connections/destinations/catalog/adroll/index.md

 title: AdRoll Destination
 ---

-[AdRoll](https://developers.adroll.com/) is a retargeting network that allows you to show ads to visitors who've landed on your site while browsing the web.
+[AdRoll](https://adroll.com/) is a retargeting network that allows you to show ads to visitors who've landed on your site while browsing the web.
 The AdRoll Destination is open-source.
 You can browse the code on [GitHub](https://github.com/segment-integrations/analytics.js-integration-adroll).

-This document was last updated on January 26, 2018.
-If you notice any gaps, outdated information or simply want to leave some feedback to help us improve our documentation, [let us know](https://segment.com/help/contact)!

 ## Getting Started